MUbarak123-56/fpl_team_optimization/README.md

       python squad_selection_local.py

 **Note:** Upon running either squad_selection.py or squad_selection_local.py, you will be prompted to insert the number of defenders, midfielders and forwards you would like to see in your starting line up for your squad.
-Make sure all the numbers you input are within the range if not, you will be prompted to re-insert them.
+Make sure all the numbers you input are within the range and they sum up to 10.
+Or else, you will be prompted to re-insert them.

 #### Results
 After running the code and specifying the number of defenders, midfielders and forwards you want, you will receive an output like the one below: